svermaji/MatchPair/README.md

 * Shows graph with tooltip and options to change it
 * User can be changed from existing list using right click menu or double click
 * User can be deleted but needs admin password which can be setup from menu
+* User can be select pair types - Characters, Symbols or Smileys
 * Game will be auto paused/resume on window lost/gain focus
 * At the end of game, next matching pair will be highlighted
 * If wrongly clicked if will warn user